shtaif/Qyu/README.md

 (async () => {
     const q = new Qyu({concurrency: 3});

-    async function performRequest(){//Note that the async function returns a promise.
-Same could be accomplished with a "normal" function,
+    async function performRequest(){//Note that async functions always return a promise.
+Same could be accomplished with any "normal" function that returns a promise const {data} = await axios('https://www.example.com');
-    //that returns "new Promise()"
-        const {data} = await axios('https://www.example.com');
         //....
     }
     // Basic:
-    q(performRequest);//q expects a function, that returns a promise
+    q(performRequest);//q expects a function that returns a promise

     // Extra options:
     q(performRequest, {priority: 2}, arg1, arg2 /*, ...*/));